Inferenco/openai-rust-responses-sshift/DOCUMENTATION.md

 ### Comprehensive Demo Features

-The `comprehensive_demo.rs` example showcases all major SDK features:
+The `comprehensive_demo.rs` example showcases all major SDK features including the new May 2025 extensions:

 - **Response Creation**: Basic and advanced requests
 - **Conversation Continuity**: Using `previous_response_id`